Open Social has taken a no-compromise approach towards security. Protecting and securing our customer’s data is of utmost importance to us.

 In Europe, our customers’ data adheres to the EU Data Protection laws and any upcoming regulations that fall under the GDPR.
 View the EU Data Protection website from AWS to learn about how AWS ensures its own and contributes to our compliance with the local EU data requirements.

 Open Social also offers Sovereign Cloud Hosting through Platform.sh thanks to their partnership with Microsoft.
 These sovereign clouds ensure that customers meet the data requirements and necessary certificates of a specific country.
-For example, the Microsoft Cloud Germany offers data centers and strict data protection measures that are in line with both German data laws and regulations and international standards.
+For example, Microsoft Cloud Germany offers data centers and strict data protection measures that are in line with both German data laws and regulations and international standards.

 The United States